Australian-Structural-Biology-Computing/bindflow/README.md

 ## Credits

-Australian-Structural-Biology-Computing/bindflow was originally written by Ziad Al-Bkhetan.
+Australian-Structural-Biology-Computing/bindflow was originally written by Ziad Al-Bkhetan and Thomas Litfin.

 We thank the following people for their extensive assistance in the development of this pipeline: